home-assistant/home-assistant.io/source/_integrations/fronius.markdown

 - `meter`

   Detailed information about power, current and voltage, if supported split among the phases.
-Updated every minute interval.
+Updated every minute.

+- `ohmpilot`

+  Detailed information about energy, power, and temperature of your Ohmpilots.
+Updated every minute.

 - `storage`